Whether your child has a dog or not, who just doesn’t love

 Find out in this hilarious new picture book from Jules Feiffer.

-And definitely check out the audio CD featuring John Lithgow!
+And definitely check out the audio featuring John Lithgow!

 When Helen Finney feeds alphabet soup to her dog, Martha, it goes straight up to her brain, and Martha begins to speak!

 But having a talking dog isn’t always as much fun as it seems.

 The exuberant dog who first appeared in if you give a pig a party is now the star of his very own book.